 How do you know whether your baby’s HIE resulted from medical malpractice?
 It’s nearly impossible for the average person to determine, even if they’re in the delivery room.
 And even if they think they see a mistake being made, proving it in a court of law is another thing entirely.

-It takes an experienced hypoxic ischemic attorney to prove negligence in HIE cases.
-The right law firm has a medical professional with extensive experience evaluating HIE cases to determine whether negligence was the cause.
-Attorneys work to gather the medical evidence necessary to prove negligence in a court of law.
+The right law firm has medical professionals with extensive experience evaluating HIE cases to determine whether negligence was the cause.
+Our attorneys work with medical experts to gather the evidence necessary to prove negligence in a court of law.

 Birth Injury Lawyer Near Me 1-800-222-9529

-What a Florida HIE Birth Injury Law Firm Can Do for You
+What Our Florida HIE Birth Injury Law Firm Can Do for You

 There are many legal parameters surrounding HIE lawsuits, and getting anything wrong on official paperwork can spell disaster for families in need.
 For example, filing a claim past the two-year statute of limitations (Florida Statutes § 95.11) can mean that you lose the right to pursue compensation at all.

-Attorneys for hypoxic ischemic encephalopathy cases in Florida can help ensure that all paperwork is filed on time and with the correct information to preserve your child’s rights.
+Our Florida attorneys will ensure that we file all paperwork on time and with the correct information to preserve your child’s rights.

-Gathering Evidence for a Florida Hypoxic Ischemic Encephalopathy Claim
+Gathering Evidence for a Hypoxic Ischemic Encephalopathy Claim

-Successful claims for compensation require your Florida HIE attorney to gather and preserve evidence of the negligent action of the at-fault party as well as evidence of your child’s legal damages.
+Successful claims for compensation require your Florida HIE lawyer to gather and preserve evidence of the negligent action of the at-fault party and evidence of your child’s legal damages.
 This can include: